 Why, When and How to Replace Lathe Oils, Lubricants and Coolants

-The squeaky wheel gets the grease is a common saying that should never apply to your lathe.
+The squeaky wheel gets the grease is a common saying that should never apply to your lathe and its lubricants.
 The slides, apron, chucks, mandrels, bearings and spindles should never get to that point.
 Any machine shop’s pre-operation checklist should include evaluations of all the fluids and lubrication levels to avoid catastrophic failure.
 New LeBlond lathes make it easy to identify the fluid levels and top off the lathe lubrication reservoirs to keep everything running smoothly.

 It may seem obvious why you should replace the lubrication fluids regularly, but different lubrication and cooling oils have specific purposes and benefits.
+The best oil or lubricant can depend on the machine component, material cut, or tool used.
 The lubrication used to maintain smooth operation of the machine is different than the coolants used to cut billets.
 Metal cutting fluids help minimize heat transfer and fluctuation, reduce friction, and manage chips that may otherwise do damage.

 There are three main types of machine-cutting fluids: